voxmedia/pixelpunch/README.md

 - Run `bundle exec middleman` to start up the server at `localhost:4567`
 - Edit source files within the `source` folder

+If you have SSL errors with `eventmachine`, install [Homebrew](http://brew.sh/) and then run `brew link --force openssl`, then try `bundle install` again.

+To deploy:
+- make sure you're on the `development` branch
+- `bundle exec middleman deploy`
+- source files will be outputted to `gh-pages` and update on pixelpunch.voxmedia.com.

 ## Authors
 2014:
 Development: Ngan Hoang, Ally Palanzi

 Design: Tyson Whiting, Katharine Molloy

 2015: